-Sean asks "My manager is bullying me.
+Sean working in fintech asks "My manager is bullying me.
 What should I do?"

 Hi Sean, Bullying is repeated inappropriate behaviour that undermines your right to dignity at work.
 It usually takes place over a period of time.